 I found the WeVac bags on Amazon that I use my sous vide bag.

 Whatever method you use it's important to season your sprouts well, then arrange them in a single layer before sealing.
-With Brussels sprouts I still find that I end up with some air pockets, so I usually just grab a small pot to place on top of them to keep them submerged.
+With Brussels sprouts I still find that I end up with some air pockets and the bag pretty much always float.
+So I usually just grab a small pot to place on top of them to keep them submerged.

-Set your immersion circulator to 185 degrees.
+Set your immersion circulator to a temp of 185 degrees.
 Once up to temperature add your sealed bag to your sous vide bath.

 When finished you can serve as it.
 Or....